SurrajKumar2000/Lung-and-Colon-Cancer-prediction-using-CNN/README.md

-# Lung Cancer Prediction using CNN
+# Lung & Colon Cancer Prediction using CNN

 ## Introduction
 Lung cancer is one of the most prevalent and deadly forms of cancer worldwide.
 Early detection is crucial for improving patient outcomes.
 This project aims to develop a deep learning model based on Convolutional Neural Networks (CNN) to accurately predict lung cancer from chest X-ray images.